onefoot/iwtftpd/README.rst

 Note
 ----

-The transfer mode 'ascii' is not supported. use only 'octet'.
+The transfer mode 'netascii' is not supported. use only 'octet'.

 Uninstall
 ---------